gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Restore them with this free cheatsheet.
 [/SignupBox]

-[Modal title="Get the cheatsheet that summarizes everything in this guide." id="download-cheatsheet" src="" /]
+[Modal title="Get the cheatsheet that summarizes everything in this guide." id="download-cheatsheet" src="/img/dummy.png" /]

 [ContentBlock]